 –– C. S. Lewis on Thomas More’s Utopia

 I am referring to the full text of That Hideous Strength.
-An abridgement was made by the author and first published in the United States in 1946 as The Tortured Planet.
-Later this abridgement was also published in Britain, now under its original title That Hideous Strength.
+An abridgement made by the author was first published in the United States in 1946 as The Tortured Planet and later in Great Britain under its original title.
 The abridged editions now appear to be no longer available except second-hand.